alfonsobries/vue-tailwind-docs/content/theming.md

 The `classes` and `fixedClasses` props usually expects an `string` with a CSS class (but accepts any of the [formats accepted by Vue](https://vuejs.org/v2/guide/class-and-style.html))  for single-tag components (inputs, button, etc.) and an `object` for more complex components (modals, datepicker, etc) (see component docs for details).

-The `variants` props expects an object where every key represents the variant name and every value the classes that will be used when that variant is applied.
+The `variants` prop expects an object where the keys represent the variant name and the key values the classes that will be used when that variant is applied.

-The plugin expects an `object` that uses the name of the components as the `keys`.
-Every key should have a child `object` with the `classes`, `fixedClasses`, and `variants` keys.
-All the keys are optional.

 #### Example for a single-tag component: